Mark Wilkinson (singer): Tours

 Wilkinson previewed Let the River Run in April 2013 at five shows in Sydney, two shows in London, and shows in Berlin and Dublin.
 He kicked off a world tour in August 2013 to support the release, with shows across Australia and debut tour dates in the U.S.

-In 2014, Wilkinson completed his largest tour across Australia, with a follow-up theatre tour in capital cities.
-During the European leg of the tour, Wilkinson was discovered in the Netherlands by Humberto Tan while busking in Dam Square in the afternoon to a large audience that had assembled.
-Tan invited him to be a guest on his talk show, RTL Late Night, where Wilkinson was given very positive remarks by Dutch artists.
-He was allowed to perform for a couple of minutes at the end of the show and as a result his name started trending on social media and his music began charting in the Netherlands.

 In October 2015, Wilkinson returned to the U.S. for tour dates in San Francisco; Portland, Oregon; Boston; Atlanta; Nashville, Tennessee; and New York City for another showcase at CMJ.
 The following December, Wilkinson released Hand Picked Vol. 2, the second in his acoustic series, which debuted at No. 2 on iTunes singer-songwriter charts.
-Shortly after, in February 2016, Wilkinson released the EP Come with Me Tonight, a preview of his forthcoming third studio album.
+Shortly after, in February 2016, Wilkinson released the EP Come with Me Tonight, a preview of his then-unreleased third studio album.
 Rolling Stone premiered the first official video for "Another Necklace" from Come with Me Tonight.

 Wilkinson kicked off a world tour to support the album in May 2016 with dates across Australia, New Zealand, Europe, the UK, and the U.S. in September 2016, with dates in New York, Atlanta, Boston, and Nashville, including shows at venues such as the Bluebird Café.

 Wilkinson has performed across Australia, New Zealand, Europe and the U.S. He has opened arena and major theatre tours nationally for artists including Eric Clapton, Peter Frampton, Brian Wilson, Chicago, America, and Seal, among others.
 He has performed for VIPs at Kings of Leon and Santana concerts, represented Australia at the World Expo in China, and entertained deployed troops in the Solomon Islands.
 Wilkinson has also headlined European tours, performing to capacity crowds in London, Paris, and Berlin.
-It was on one such trip that brought Wilkinson to the attention of David Gray's producer, Iestyn Polson, and he was invited to record in Gray's Church Studio with his band backing Mark up.

 In a review of Wilkinson's set during his 2013 world tour, The Music wrote, "His voice is supreme and crisp...Wilkinson is one of the rare artists whose vocals embody a kind of charisma that pulls you in and forces you to do the rarest thing in the world...feel."